PopularPays/rails_api_interview_practice/README.md

 ## Deliverables

-To submit your project please archive the project folder in a ZIP and email it to `ian@popularpays.com` with the subject `Interview Practice Submission - <your name>`
+To submit your project please archive the project folder in a ZIP and email it to `ian@popularpays.com` with the subject `Interview Practice Submission - <your name>`.
+If the file size is too large to be attached to an email then upload it to Dropbox or Google Drive and email the link of the ZIP file.